rudradip/capstoneweek4/presentation.md

 Coursera Data Science Capstone: Course Project
 ========================================================
-author: Sriharsha
+author: Rudradip Misra
-date: December 30, 2016
+date: February 24, 2019

 Overview
 ========================================================

-If you haven't tried out the app, go [here](https://sriharshams.shinyapps.io/data-science-capstone/) to try it!
+If you haven't tried out the app, go [here](https://rudradip-misra.shinyapps.io/coursera-data-science-capstone-master/) to try it!

 - Predicts next word as the user types a sentence
 - Similar to the way most smart phone keyboards are implemented today using the technology of Swiftkey